yjkedwards/circRNAFlow/quick_start_2/README.md

 ## CircRNAFlow Quick Start for DSL2

-🚧This is not supported and is under construction!
-See ../quick_start/README.md until this DSL2 is more supported.🚧
+⚠️🚧⚠️🚧This is not supported and is under construction!
+See ../quick_start/README.md until this DSL2 is more supported.🚧⚠️ 🚧⚠️

 This "quick start" for the DSL2 version of the CircRNAflow pipline provides a step-by-step method along with test data to execute a test run of the pipeline.